 Contact The Brown Firm PLLC for Help from an Employment Lawyer

 Most accommodations are surprisingly cost effective, even where an employer seems to indicate otherwise.
 Having an employment lawyer to help you assert your need for an accommodation is often extremely helpful.
 Although understanding employment contracts is important, there are many other employment laws which affect your career.
 You do have a private cause of action if your employer does not take reasonable steps to accommodate your disability.
-Contact the Brown Firm PLLC by sending us a message online or by giving us a call to discuss if you might have grounds for a lawsuit or to schedule a free consultation.
+Contact the Brown Firm PLLC by sending us a message online or by giving us a call to discuss if you might have grounds for a lawsuit or to schedule a consultation.